Cardi B Confirms She Secretly Married Offset

 John Parra/Telemundo/NBCU Photo Bank via Getty Images

-As the star recalled, the two woke up and decided to get married in September 2017.
-The ceremony was frills-free.
+As the star recalled, the two woke up and decided to get married in September 2017 with a frills-free ceremony.
 "We found someone to marry us, and she did, just the two of us and my cousin.
 I said I do, with no dress, no makeup and no ring!" she described.

-As fans may recall, the two got very publicly engaged a month later when Offset got down on one knee during Power 99's Powerhouse in Philadelphia.
+As fans may recall, the two got very publicly engaged a month later when Offset got down on one knee during Power 99's Powerhouse in Philadelphia with a whopping 8-carat, pear-shaped diamond in a halo setting.

 "I appreciate and love my husband so much for still wanting for me have that special moment that every girl dreams of when he got down on his knee and put a ring on my finger and he did that for me!!" she said, referencing the October proposal.

+"This why i name my album 'Invasion of privacy' cause people will do the most to be nosey about your life," she tweeted.
+"Welp f--k it."

-With a wedding out of the way, the two can look forward to the arrival of their first child together.
+With a wedding already out of the way, the two now have the arrival of their first child together to look forward to.

 Jimmy Fallon Tried to Stay Out but Got Sucked Into Politics Anyway: Inside a Late-Night Inevitability